MLS logo

 2. A penalty shootout if still level

-These high-pressure moments often create dramatic live-betting swings and decisive outcomes.
+These high-pressure moments often create dramatic swings in live MLS betting markets.

 Frequently Asked Questions